 Dart Mats are available from most dart suppliers.
 They come is a couple of formats, heavy duty rubber and soft carpet-like.
 Mats usually have several oche lines marked on the not just the official throw length for a standard dartboard.
 These are ideal not only for an oche marker but they help keep your carpet in good condition from the endless treks to retrieve your darts.

 In addition to dart mats, you can now purchase a raised oche.
 The raise oche marked with a centre line to help your positioning.
-Raised oches are the preferred by all players as there is no change of overstepping the mark.
+Raised oches are the preferred by all players as there is no chance of overstepping the mark.

 Laser technology!
 If you don’t want a mat, a raised oche or a mark permanently on your floor you can now purchase a laser oche.
 The Laser is placed on the wall above the dartboard and beams a laser oche line on your floor.